lancerael/pi/README.md

 TODO:

-- Fix known issues (zoom not centered, glitch when panning to the far left if fully zoomed out)
 - Controls to collapse data into weeks/months (or expand to units smaller than a day)
 - Keyboard/mouse/touch controls
 - Tooltips